How to Build Muscle After 50: A Practical Guide

 Post-workout: Whey shake (25g protein), 5g creatine.

-Dinner: Grilled salmon, quinoa, spinach.
+Dinner: Grilled salmon, quinoa, and spinach.

-Night: 8 hours sleep, magnesium if needed.
+Night: 8 hours of sleep, magnesium if needed.

 Final Thoughts

-Building muscle after 50 isn’t about turning back the clock—it’s about stacking the deck in your favor.
+Building muscle after 50 isn’t about turning back the clock; it’s about stacking the deck in your favor.
 Train smart, eat well, sleep hard, and use tools like TRT, creatine, and omega-3s wisely.
 Progress might be slower than in your 20s, but it’s far from impossible.
-Start small, stay consistent, and watch your strength climb.
-Your body’s still got fight left—give it the chance to prove it.

 "We hope you’re enjoying these posts!
 At WH-N, we are your holistic doctor and are passionate about helping you find relief and thrive through personalized care.
-Our approach combines Functional Medicine, Bioidentical Hormone Replacement, targeted supplements, essential vitamins, and expert wellness nutrition guidance.
+Our approach combines Functional Medicine, Bioidentical Hormone Replacement, targeting supplements, essential vitamins, and expert wellness nutrition guidance.
 We’re thrilled to see you taking an active role in your health journey—and we’re here to support you every step of the way.
 Ready to get started?
 Give us a call at 956-581-2168 to schedule an appointment or visit WellnessHealthGroup.com to learn more about how we can help you feel your best NOW!"